Community Health Workers

 What is a community health worker?

-A Community Health Worker (CHW) is more than just a healthcare professional—they are a trusted voice within the community, deeply connected to its people and their unique needs.
-Acting as a vital bridge between individuals, healthcare, and social services, CHWs ensure that people can access the resources they need, while also enhancing the quality and cultural sensitivity of care.
-Through outreach, community education, informal counseling, social support, and advocacy, CHWs empower individuals and strengthen the entire community by increasing health knowledge and fostering self-sufficiency.
+A Community Health Worker (CHW) is more than a healthcare professional—they connect deeply with their community and its unique needs.
+By bridging individuals, healthcare, and social services, CHWs help people access essential resources.
+Moreover, through outreach, education, counseling, support, and advocacy, they empower individuals and strengthen the community by boosting health knowledge and promoting self-sufficiency.

 How does a community health worker help after a spinal cord injury?

 After a traumatic spinal cord injury (SCI), social support becomes essential.
-Trauma often leaves deep imprints on the mind, heart, and body, making it difficult to trust again.
-A Community Health Worker (CHW), who shares the lived experience of SCI trauma, provides a unique form of emotional support through empathy, empowerment, trust, and care.
+Because trauma deeply affects the mind, heart, and body, trusting others can feel difficult.
+Fortunately, a Community Health Worker (CHW) with lived SCI experience offers emotional support through empathy, empowerment, trust, and care.

-CHWs not only offer emotional support but also empower individuals to take charge of their own care.
-They help foster positive coping mechanisms and health-promoting behaviors, building skills and habits that allow people to thrive.
-With a CHW’s guidance, individuals are warmly introduced to the Oregon SCI community, where new friendships open doors to recreation, education, employment, stable housing, and meaningful peer connections.
+CHWs not only provide emotional support but also empower individuals to manage their own care.
+By fostering positive coping skills and healthy habits, they help people thrive.
+Additionally, with a CHW’s guidance, individuals connect to the Oregon SCI community, where new friendships lead to recreation, education, employment, housing, and peer support.

-As vital liaisons between individuals and healthcare systems, CHWs also connect people with crucial resources and services.
-Those supported by CHWs and the OSCI community are far less likely to develop serious secondary health issues that lead to rehospitalization.
-This personalized advocacy accelerates recovery during the challenging first year, helping individuals regain independence and set the foundation for a positive, high-quality life trajectory.
+CHWs serve as vital links between individuals and healthcare systems, connecting people to crucial resources.
+Furthermore, those supported by CHWs and the OSCI community face fewer serious health issues and rehospitalizations.
+This personalized advocacy speeds recovery during the first year, helping individuals regain independence and build a positive, high-quality life.

 Who are OSCI community health workers?